Bachelor in Nursing

 - The ZHAW Institute of Nursing is one of the largest and most respected centres of education in Switzerland.
 Our training, continuing education and research projects strive for the continuous further development of nursing knowledge and the professional field.

-A BSc in Nursing that suits my needs
+A Bachelor in Nursing that suits my needs

 Human beings with their individual health, psychological and social needs and demands are the focus of nursing practice.
 A nurse’s work environment ranges from caring for next of kin to exchanges with specialists in healthcare institutions and other professional groups, such as social workers, insurance experts and case managers in a complex healthcare system.